 Alternative credentials offer institutions a way to validate a range of knowledge, skills, and abilities students have developed, deepening the level of information otherwise provided through student transcripts or resumes.
 Well-designed alternative credentials help students to articulate their skills and academic accomplishments and make visible, through digital badging or other means, the specific learning outcomes students have achieved, what artifacts students produced to demonstrate their learning, and how those outcomes were assessed.

-Also within this area of focus, the University System of Maryland has been partnering with the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and NASPA (Student Affairs Administrators in Higher Education) to participate in their Lumina-funded national project to develop pilots for the Comprehensive Learner Record (CLR).
+Also within this area of focus, the University System of Maryland partnered with the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and NASPA (Student Affairs Administrators in Higher Education) to participate in their Lumina-funded national project to develop pilots for the Comprehensive Learner Record (CLR).

-Finally, the Kirwan Center is leading a partnership of six USM institutions in a systemwide project aimed at addressing the region’s digital technology workforce needs, through a collaboration with the Greater Washington Partnership's Capital CoLAB.
+Finally, the Kirwan Center led a partnership of seven USM institutions in a systemwide project aimed at addressing the region’s digital technology workforce needs, through a collaboration with the Greater Washington Partnership's Capital CoLAB.
+Digital Generalist and Digital Specialist credentials are now being offered across the seven USM institutions and development work continues in this area.